NOTES.md

 Error: object 'temp' not found

-# Kelvin to Celsius
+the script# Kelvin to Celsius

 kelvin_to_celsius <- function(temp) {